Skip to Main Content

 Eligibility requirements for personal loans vary from lender to lender.
 However, here are some general rules of thumb to keep in mind:

 • Credit score: Some lenders offer personal loans for bad credit or no credit history.
 However, a good to exceptional FICO score gives you the best chance of securing a loan with a favorable APR.
 A bank may have stricter credit requirements than a credit union or online lender.
-Check your credit score before applying to make sure you meet the bank's minimum requirement.
+Check your credit score before applying to make sure you meet the bank's minimum requirements.

 • Debt-to-income ratio (DTI): Your DTI tells lenders how much of your pre-tax monthly income goes toward debt payments.
 Lenders generally prefer a DTI under 36% for personal loans.
 To calculate your DTI, add your monthly debt payments and divide the total by your monthly income before taxes and deductions.